Healthy Homes Assessment Brown Owl

 Brown Owl Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required for all Brown Owl and New Zealand rental homes where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is required throughout Brown Owl and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords must keep records that demonstrate conformance with each Healthy Homes Standards that apply or will be in force during the tenancy of the rental property.
+• Landlords and property managers must keep records that demonstrate the conformance to each Healthy Homes Standards that apply or will apply throughout the tenancy period of an apartment rental.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must adhere to the Healthy Homes Standard regardless of the time the tenancy began.

-• All households rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All homes let to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes